MyPureCloud/genesys-spark/README.md

 ## Installing the library

+Currently the main line of development is done in the 1.0.0-alpha branch/release.
+This is because we are working on making changes to the APIs of some components to bring them up to our [API design standards](COMPONENT_DESIGN.md).
+The elements that are currently likely to change are documented by the `likely-breaking-changes` label [in JIRA](<https://inindca.atlassian.net/issues/?jql=project%20%3D%20%22COMUI%22%20AND%20resolution%20%3D%20Unresolved%20AND%20labels%20in%20(likely-breaking-changes)%20ORDER%20BY%20priority%20DESC>).

 ### Prerequisites

 Published artifacts are stored in our private artifactory/jfrog registry, so you will need to update your